EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 }
 ```
 Notice that all paths were prefixed with the `\\?\` string.
 This prefix signifies that the path is an extended length path.

+Using this code as a command-line tool, we've managed to successfully and efficiently remove the trouble making files and folders.